 The book club met last night at Tom’s house to discuss the February book ‘the woman in the window‘ by A.J.
 Finn.
 Since I was unable to attend Tom was gracious enough to provide the commentary for the discussion and pre-discussion happenings.

-can i buy generic Lyrica “Seven members showed up plus myself, although Jack T. fell ill and left before dinner.
+“Seven members showed up plus myself, although Jack T. fell ill and left before dinner.
 Hope he is feeling better today.
 The red wine was flowing in honor of Anna Fox, the protagonist in the book.
 The BBQ pulled pork and chocolate cake were taken down, although I do have some nice leftovers!
 (Note- This is not a shrimp cocktail eating crowd!
 Guess what I’m having for lunch and dinner tonight?)

-can you buy Pregabalin in canada Here is how the discussion went:
+Here is how the discussion went:

 -A.J.
 Finn is actually a pseudonym for Daniel Mallory, an exec with William Morrow.